dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - <xref:Microsoft.Maui.Devices.Sensors.SensorSpeed> intervals have been unified across all platforms.
 For more information, see [Accessing device sensors](~/platform-integration/device/sensors.md).
 - <xref:Microsoft.Maui.Controls.SolidColorBrush.Color> is the [`ContentProperty`](xref:Microsoft.Maui.Controls.ContentPropertyAttribute) of the <xref:Microsoft.Maui.Controls.SolidColorBrush> class, and therefore does not need to be explicitly set from XAML.

-The <xref:Microsoft.Maui.Controls.SolidColorBrush> class defines the `Color` property, of type <xref:Microsoft.Maui.Graphics.Color>, which represents the color of the brush.
-This property is the [`ContentProperty`](xref:Microsoft.Maui.Controls.ContentPropertyAttribute) of the <xref:Microsoft.Maui.Controls.SolidColorBrush> class, and therefore does not need to be explicitly set from XAML.
-In addition, this property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 The following members have been deprecated:

 - The [`AutomationProperties.Name`](xref:Microsoft.Maui.Controls.AutomationProperties.NameProperty), [`AutomationProperties.HelpText`](xref:Microsoft.Maui.Controls.AutomationProperties.HelpTextProperty), and [`AutomationProperties.LabeledBy`](xref:Microsoft.Maui.Controls.AutomationProperties.LabeledByProperty) attached properties have been deprecated.